Kids Fitness Karate Club

 Cost of tuition:

-All above fees are included in the seasonal tuition invoice.
+The fees below are included in the tuition payments

 Instructions are given in both Finnish and English.